CFLOBDDs: Context-Free-Language Ordered Binary Decision Diagrams: Related Work

 CFLOBDDs can be considered to be a special case of Visibly Pushdown Automata (VPAs)~\cite{alur2004visibly} where A-connections and B-connections correspond to call transitions in a visibly pushdown language (VPL), return edges correspond to return transitions in the VPL, and edges at level-0 correspond to internal transitions of the VPL.
 There are other classes of VPAs, such as $k$-module single-entry VPAs ($k$-SEVPAs) \cite{alur2005congruences} and Modular VPAs \cite{kumar2006minimization}, that have minimal canonical representations.
 Such VPAs have modular components that are similar to the groupings in CFLOBDDs.
 However these classes of VPAs assume that the modular decomposition is fixed ahead of time.
 For instance, each $k$-SEVPA has exactly $k+1$ modules.
 In contrast, CFLOBDDs use a decomposition that is based on a fixed number of levels, but the specific number of groupings for a function is a by-product of the structural invariants (\sectref{StructuralRestrictions} and Construction \ref{Constr:DecisionTreeToCFLOBDD} in Appendix~\sectref{canonical-proof}).

 \paragraph{Prior Approaches to Quantum Simulation.} Also related are prior methods for quantum simulation.
 Such simulation can be exact or approximate; our focus here is on exact simulation (modulo floating-point round-off).
 Decision diagrams used for such simulation include QMDDs \cite{miller2006qmdd,DBLP:journals/tcad/ZulehnerW19} and TDDs \cite{hong2020tensor}.
-Both of these are weighted BDD representations, and hence cannot be compared with CFLOBDDs in an apples-to-apples way.
-CFLOBDDs perform better than the best published numbers on some algorithms (GHZ, BV, DJ, Grover) and worse on others (Shor's, QFT) \cite[Tab.\ 5.1]{Book:ZW2020}.\footnote{ Note that the number of qubits for Shor's Algorithm reported in \cite[Tab.\ 5.1]{Book:ZW2020} is the number of qubits of the circuit, whereas in \tablerefs{quantum-table-detailed-contd}{tensor-network-comp}, \#Qubits is the number of bits of the number $M$ being factored, where $\#\textit{Qubits}\text{-of-circuit} = 2 * \#\text{bits-of-}M$. } We have also compared our approach to tensor networks, a widely used approach to quantum simulation that is not based on decision diagrams.
-As shown in~\tableref{tensor-network-comp}, CFLOBDDs perform better than tensor networks on some algorithms.
+Both of these are weighted BDD representations, and hence cannot be compared in an apples-to-apples way with CFLOBDDs, which are unweighted representations (i.e., the edges of a CFLOBDD do not have associated weights).
+However, to understand the potential of CFLOBDDs, we mention here how our experimental results with CFLOBDDs compare with the published data for QMDDs: CFLOBDDs perform better than the best published numbers on some algorithms (GHZ, BV, DJ, Grover) and worse on others (QFT, Shor) \cite[Tab.\ 5.1]{Book:ZW2020}.\footnote{ Note that the number of qubits for Shor's algorithm reported in \cite[Tab.\ 5.1]{Book:ZW2020} is the number of qubits of the circuit, whereas in \tablerefs{quantum-table-detailed-contd}{tensor-network-comp}, \#Qubits is the number of bits of the number $N$ being factored, where $\#\textit{Qubits}\text{-of-circuit} = 2 * \#\text{bits-of-}N$. } We also compared our approach to tensor networks, a widely used approach to quantum simulation that is not based on decision diagrams.
+As shown in~\tableref{tensor-network-comp}, CFLOBDDs perform better than tensor networks on some algorithms (GHZ, BV, DJ, Grover) and worse on others (Simon, QFT, Shor).

 Similar to the well-known quantum algorithms discussed in this paper, variational quantum algorithms, which include a noise channel, can also be simulated using CFLOBDDs.
 Huang et al.\ \cite{huang2021logical} simulate variational quantum algorithms using knowledge-compilation techniques.
 In their approach, the noise component is modeled as an additional operator whose action is represented as a matrix.
 The noise matrix can be represented as a CFLOBDD, and hence CFLOBDDs can also be used for simulating variational quantum algorithms.